bourquejulien/devops-cs2024-team-exemple/README-EN.md

 This information can be directly returned to the request (on `/router`) since the response format is the same!

-If this step is successful, the status page (http://ai.private.dev.cs2024.one/jungle) should be updated after about a minute.
+If this step is successful, the status (http://ai.private.dev.cs2024.one/jungle) should be updated after about a minute.

-#### 4.4 Provide the prisoners with the door password (1.5 points)
+#### 4.4 Opening the door (1 point)
 Now that the prisoners have access to the weather and the map, all that remains is to give them the password for the door separating them from the outside world.

-Fortunately for them, the passwords chosen by the AI are inspired by real passwords that are present in a well-known [list](https://raw.githubusercontent.com/DavidWittman/wpxmlrpcbrute/master/wordlists/1000-most-common-passwords.txt).
+Fortunately for them, the passwords chosen by the AI are inspired by real passwords that are present in a well-known list (see the file ``passwords.txt``).

 When they try to open the door, a one-time use password is "generated" from this list.
 The prisoners have found a way to intercept the md5 hash of this password!
 However, they do not have sufficient computing power to find the correct password in less than 500ms.
 So they still need your help.